SuperElastix/SimpleElastix/README.md

 movingImage = sitk.ReadImage('atlasImage.hdr')
 movingLabel = sitk.ReadImage('atlasLabel.hdr')

-# Images are loaded from disk one at a time
+# Images are loaded from disk one at a time.
+Here we specify an array of
+# paths to images which we will loop over.
 population = ['image1.hdr', 'image2.hdr', ... , 'imageN.hdr']

 selx = sitk.SimpleElastix()